SAP/generator-easy-ui5/CONTRIBUTING.md

 As artificial intelligence evolves, AI-generated code is becoming valuable for many software projects, including open-source initiatives.
 While we recognize the potential benefits of incorporating AI-generated content into our open-source projects there are certain requirements that need to be reflected and adhered to when making contributions.

-Please see our [guideline for AI-generated code contributions to SAP Open Source Software Projects](https://github.com/SAP/.github/blob/main/CONTRIBUTING_USING_GENAI.md) for these requirements.
+Please see our [guideline for AI-generated code contributions to Open Source Software Projects](https://github.com/ui5-community/.github/blob/main/CONTRIBUTING_USING_GENAI.md) for these requirements.

 ## Developer Certificate of Origin (DCO)